Blockchain Anchoring

 try {

-val anchor = trustWeave.blockchains.anchor(data, serializer, chainId)
+val anchor = trustWeave.blockchains.anchor(credential, VerifiableCredential.serializer(), "algorand:testnet")

-onSuccess = { anchor -> println("Anchored tx: ${anchor.ref.txHash}") },
+println("Anchored tx: ${anchor.ref.txHash}")

-println("Chain not registered: ${error.chainId}")
+println("Chain not registered: ${e.chainId}; available: ${e.availableChains}")

 }